mfajet/dayz/README.md

 ##Forked from Nathan Stitt
+Current changes:
-Current changes: each event now accepts a clickable attribute which indicates whether the event will appear clickable in the display.
+Each event now accepts a clickable attribute which indicates whether the event will appear clickable in the display.
+Display now shows current month and year along with buttons that allow people to navigate.
 ## A day/week/monthly calendar component for React

 [![Build Status](https://travis-ci.org/nathanstitt/dayz.svg?branch=master)](https://travis-ci.org/nathanstitt/dayz)